Information for people who have just been granted the status of refugees in Iceland

 If you have been granted a residence permit on humanitarian grounds (af mannúðarástæðum), you may live in Iceland but you are not automatically able to work here.
 Please note:

-- You must apply to the Directorate of Labour (Vinnumálastofnun) for a temporary work permit.
+- You must apply to The Directorate of Immigration (Útlendingastofnun) for a temporary work permit.
 To do this, you must send in an employment contract.

 - Work permits issued to foreign nationals who live in Iceland under temporary residence permits are linked to the ID (kennitala) of their employer; if you have this type of work permit, you may only work for that employer.
 If you want to work for a different employer, you will have to apply for a new work permit.